Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 https://www.jalna.com.au/

-QR Codes With Perspective Distortion
+QR Codes with Perspective Distortion

 perspective distorted QR code image

-Adjust the Threshold Value with OpenCV
+Adjusting the Threshold with OpenCV

 image = cv2.imread('perspective-distortion-qr-code.jpg')